 Dunboyne was a nice little station with not many people around.
-M3 Parkway is a terminus station designed mainly as a park & ride, with a huge empty car park.
+M3 Parkway is a terminus station designed mainly as a park and ride, with a huge empty car park.
 According to one of the Irish guys I was visiting, the downturn has been as bad as the boom time was good.
 15% unemployment and no more infrastructure required means not a lot of work going on.
-I was surprised though by how quiet the roads were, and there was evidence at both stations that the railways would be pretty quiet too.
+I was surprised though by how quiet the roads were.
+There was evidence at both stations that the railways would be pretty quiet too.
 Still, another day on the matrix filled and another county coloured in on the map, and still back to the hotel for food and some work by 6:30, just as darkness was arriving.

-Wednesday was a day when my matrix was already done, so no obligation to go out, but when I got back to my hotel at 5pm it occurred that there wasn’t much useful work I could do, plus I would have a couple of hours in the morning, and I wasn’t feeling that tired, so might as well go out.
+Wednesday was a day when my matrix was already done, so no obligation to go out.
+However, when I got back to my hotel at 5pm it occurred that there wasn’t much useful work I could do, plus I would have a couple of hours in the morning, and I wasn’t feeling that tired, so might as well go out.
 When I first found out I was coming to Ireland I had a sniff around on the caching map and thought going to the Howth Peninsular might be nice, but after Monday night’s fun with contrasting light and dark, which I’m not too comfortable with when roads are involved, I opted for a night of urban caching down in the city centre.

 So I started off with a big traditional cache on a side street, which took a little while because the local TV company was filing an episode of something or other in the street when I arrived.
 I had to remain inconspicuous, so although they were filming up the opposite side and the cache was accessible, there were also loads of people and some very bright lights.
 Not good.
 I eventually found a long enough gap to extract the cache and chuck it in my rucksack (to hide what I was doing), then waited five minutes more to put it back again.
 Nice cache though.

 Next up was a webcam and a virtual.
 The webcam was up a back street and I had read up on how to take a screen shot on the iPhone whilst on the bus, so I could complete the task unaided.
-The virtual was at the Spire of Dublin, which is apparently the tallest piece of sculpture in existence.
+The virtual (GCE388) was at the Spire of Dublin, which is apparently the tallest piece of sculpture in existence.

 After these two, it went a bit free form.
 There are loads of traditionals to the south side of the Liffey heading out towards the docks, and around the old Grand Canal.
 I completed about 15 caches before I got back to Grafton Street, where I made a stop to recharge both myself and the phone.
 From here I continued through Temple Bar without stopping for a beer, and then proceeded west along the Liffey to a puzzle I’d managed to solve earlier in the day.
-At this point it was getting late and I was increasingly conscious of the time of the last Number 16 bus back to Santry – 11:30pm from O’Connell Street – so I needed to get a shift on.
+At this point it was getting late and I was increasingly conscious of the time of the last Number 16 bus back to Santry.
+That was at 11:30pm from O’Connell Street.
+I needed to get a shift on.

 It seemed to be a very long walk up to the bus stop on O’Connell Street and when I found the bus the driver told me I’d need the right change, ‘cos his machine couldn’t give any.
 If I wanted, I was welcome to hand over one of my 20 Euro notes to cover the 2.50 Euro fare, but I thought that was a bit excessive, so in the 5 minutes he told me I had spare, I spent a minute and a half on the pavement looking around and feeling disheartened, and then a couple of minutes asking a nice taxi driver if he could split a 20 into something smaller.
 Thankfully he both could do it, and was willing to do it without taking a cut.
 Nice man.